-- Please describe your understanding of the public health challenges, opportunities and priorities in Wales and how these would apply within Public Health Wales. - Please give a specific example or examples of when you have had to analyse complex information to contribute to sound decision-making. - Please describe an occasion when you have worked with someone on an important matter where your perspectives may have differed, but still maintained a constructive relationship. - Please provide evidence of your communication and engagement skills.
-Provide one specific example outlining your approach in communicating and engaging with people at any level, what skills and methods you used and the outcome achieved. - Please describe a specific example, or examples, where you have involved various teams, partners or stakeholders to improve a service or process.
-Please outline your personal contribution and the outcome. - Please outline how you meet the relevant role specific criteria as set out on page 9.
+- Please describe your understanding of the public health challenges, opportunities and priorities in Wales and how these would apply within Public Health Wales. - Please give a specific example or examples of when you have had to analyse complex information to contribute to sound decision-making. - Please describe an occasion when you have worked with someone on an important matter where your perspectives may have differed, but still maintained a constructive relationship. - Please describe a specific example, or examples, where you have involved various teams, partners or stakeholders to improve a service or process.
+Please outline your personal contribution and the outcome. - Please outline how you meet the relevant role specific criteria as set out on page 8 and 9.